zsiki/ls/doc/source/usersguide.rst

 Batch plotting
 ++++++++++++++

-With the "Batch plotting" command you can plot selected polygons using a composer template file. *Batch plotting* creates a QGIS atlas composition, which is a multi-page composition.
+With the "Batch plotting" command you can plot selected polygons from one layer using a composer template file. *Batch plotting* creates a QGIS atlas composition, which is a multi-page composition.
 One polygon will be on one page.
 In the dialog you can choose the output of the plot.

 #.
 This utility needs at least one polygon type layer open!
 #.
-Select the polygons you want to plot they must be in the same layer.
+Select the polygons you want to plot they must be on the same layer.
 #.
 Click on the *Batch plotting* button in the toolbar to open the *Batch Plotting* dialog.
 #.
 In the dialog select the layer which contains the selected polygons.
 #.
 Select the composer template from the list.
 Use the *Change dir...* button to select a template from another directory.
-The default directory for templates is the *template* subdirectory in the plug-in intallation directory.
+The default directory for templates is the *template* subdirectory in the plug-in installation directory.
 #.
 From the scale list you can choose from predefined scales or give a new scale manually.
 It must be a positive integer value.

 There are three possible output of batch plot: